 Opportunistic Commercial MBS The composite includes discretionary portfolios whose objective is to significantly outperform the Bloomberg Barclays U.S. CMBS ex AAA Index over the long term by investing in commercial mortgage-backed securities not guaranteed by the U.S. Government.
 The Composite has no constraints with respect to credit ratings.
 Accounts are not managed to a duration target and the duration will likely vary significantly over time.
 Opportunistic Core Plus Fixed Income The composite includes accounts that are managed to outperform the Bloomberg Barclays U.S. Aggregate Bond Index over the long term by investing in fixed income instruments.
 Accounts have significant latitude to invest in market sectors that are not included in the index and to deviate from sector weightings within the index.
 The target duration from the portfolios will generally range from 2 to 8 years.
 Opportunistic Credit The composite includes accounts whose objective is to outperform the Bloomberg Barclays U.S. Aggregate Index over the long term by investing primarily in securitized assets, with an emphasis toward mortgage-backed securities that may or may not be guaranteed by the U.S. Government or its agencies or instrumentalities.
 The composite has no constraints with respect to credit ratings.
 Opportunistic Income The composite includes accounts that are managed to significantly outperform the Bloomberg Barclays U.S. Aggregate Bond Index over the long term by investing in mortgage-backed securities that may or may not be guaranteed by the U.S. Government or its agencies or instrumentalities and fixed income derivatives.
 The composite has no constraints with respect to credit ratings.
 Accounts are not managed to a duration target and the duration will likely vary significantly over time.
 Accounts are typically leveraged.
-Shiller Enhanced CAPE® The composite includes accounts that are managed to outperform the S&P 500® Total Return Index over the long term by investing in fixed income securities while simultaneously obtaining exposure to the Shiller Barclays CAPE® US Sector Total Return USD Index via use of derivatives.
-Shiller Enhanced International CAPE ® The composite includes accounts whose objective is to outperform the MSCI Europe Net Return USD Index over the long term by investing in fixed income securities while simultaneously obtaining exposure to the Shiller Bloomberg Barclays CAPE® Europe Sector Net TR NoC USD Index via use of derivatives.
+Shiller Enhanced CAPE® The composite includes accounts that are managed to outperform the S&P Shiller Enhanced International CAPE® The composite includes accounts whose objective is to outperform the MSCI Europe Net Return USD Index over the long term by investing in fixed income securities while simultaneously obtaining exposure to the Shiller Bloomberg Barclays CAPE® Europe Sector Net TR NoC USD Index via use of derivatives.